Refaat El-Sayed: Success

 On 8 January 1986, El-Sayed appeared in front of TV cameras besides Pehr G. Gyllenhammar, the most powerful man in Sweden's industry.
 Volvo and Fermenta announced a deal, through which Volvo was exchanging its participations in two pharmaceutical companies, Soneson and Pharmacia, against a 20% stake in Fermenta.
 With this deal, Fermenta was becoming a world giant in the pharmaceutical industry, with a market capitalisation of four billion kronor.
 The news made the front page of the Financial Times.
 It was said that it had taken El-Sayed only 10 minutes to win the favours of Gyllenhammar.
 The Fermenta stock reached a new high at 325 kronor, while El-Sayed was at the peak of his glory.
 He would remain there for a little over a month.
-A.B.
-Fermenta.
-New York Times.
-10 January 1986.